FatihThaDev/parallel-programming/README.md

 ## Example 1:
 - In example 1, only rank 0 performs IO, so data is distributed and collected using MPI, but read and written on rank 0 serially.
 That means IO is completely serialized and will be slower.
+I had to run `make` for every iteration to build the executable for a specific version to run it.

   ![Version 1](https://github.com/FatihThaDev/parallel-programming/blob/assignment-11/assets/v1.png?raw=true)